 Prepping Your Yard for Spring Hummingbirds

 Clean Up Early

-If you need to clean up winter’s detritus, do them as early as possible in spring so the work is completed before hummingbirds arrive.
-This may include pruning branches, repairing turf, raking, tilling soil, or doing other chores.
+If you need to clean up winter’s detritus, do this as early as possible in spring so the work is completed before hummingbirds arrive.
+This may include pruning branches, repairing turf, raking, tilling soil or doing other chores.
 Not only will this get your yard into shape sooner, but the work won’t disturb hummingbirds or discourage them from staying nearby.

 Plant Early Bloomers

 Early-blooming, nectar-rich flowers provide an essential natural food source for hummingbirds that are hungry from their long journeys.
 Native plants are best adapted to local climates and will be most easily recognized by the birds.
 If the weather is too unpredictable for planting, consider containers of flowers that can be moved indoors if needed.